kredde/corona-outbreak/index.md

 These notebooks visualize the spread of the coronavirus in Italy and the province of Bolzano.
 They'll automatically be updated every day at 7:30pm.

-**Disclaimer**: Experts estimate that many of the infections reemain unreported, and therefore the collected data does not necessarily give the full picture of the situation.
+**Disclaimer**: Experts estimate that many of the infections remain unreported, and therefore the collected data does not necessarily give the full picture of the situation.

 ## Notebooks
 ### Italy